-Instruments offered are :
+Instruments offered are:

-These two projects have taken him on multiple national and interstate tours with a number of renowned international and local bands.
-In his lessons Gene emphasizes on having fun in a productive learning environment.
+These projects have taken him on multiple national and interstate tours with a number of renowned international and local bands.
+In his lessons Gene emphasises on having fun in a productive learning environment.
 Each student’s lesson will be tailored to their individual needs and goals.
-Gene is able to thoroughly prepare students for AMEB & CPM exams or is happy to teach purely for enjoyment and ensemble skills.
+Gene is able to thoroughly prepare students for AMEB & CPM exams or is happy to teach purely for enjoyment and ensemble skills. *

 Danni Wu MMus BEd LMusA AMusA